AICLUB-IIITDM/LearnML/session_1/Topics.md

-# Session 1: Introduction to Python and Essential Concepts
+# Session 1: Kick Start AI learning journey

 ## Why Choose Python?
 - Exploring the Advantages of Python as a Programming Language